nathancarter/jupyterviz/README.md

 The package does not need to be compiled.

 To use the package, start a Jupyter Notebook session with a GAP kernel and run a cell containing

 	LoadPackage("jupyter-viz");

 to load the package.

+You can check out [an example notebook](tst/in-notebook-test.ipynb) that creates several visualizations, but you won't be able to see them on GitHub because they require running scripts in the notebook.
+Download it and try it for yourself instead.
+(Some of them load `.json` files, which are in the same folder in this repository.)

-For details on how to use the package see its documentation in the `doc` subdirectory (view its HTML version or `manual.pdf` via a PDF viewer).
+More details on how to use the package will appear in its documentation in the `doc` subdirectory (view its HTML version or `manual.pdf` via a PDF viewer).
+That documentation has not yet been written, however.

 ## Maintainer